rossrobino/domco/README.md

 #### addBlocks

 **domco** also provides a helper function to run multiple blocks asynchronously---`addBlocks`.
-This can be utilized on in a build function, or on the client.
+This can be utilized in a `build` function, or on the client directly.

 ```ts
 // src/routes/index.build.ts